 An offender's preparation for his eventual release back to the community begins with the development of his "re-entry report card" which is basically a needs assessment tracked through semi-annual reviews during the offender's entire stay.
 Services are provided to offenders at the Benton Unit by a collaboration of religious, work release and classification, education, medical and mental health staff.

-Services include individual and group through programs including Thinking Errors, Parenting, Stress Management, Substance Abuse Education, Communication Skills, Anger Management, Domestic Violence, Victims of Domestic Violence as well as the weekend/emergency furlough program which assists in establishing and/or maintaining family ties.
+Services include individual and group through programs including Thinking Errors, Parenting, Stress Management, Substance Abuse Education (currently with 20 inmates in the SATP), Communication Skills, Anger Management, Domestic Violence, Victims of Domestic Violence as well as the weekend/emergency furlough program which assists in establishing and/or maintaining family ties.
 The Benton Unit also utilizes community resources such as MADD, county workforce, local bankers, AA/NA, etc.